-- Discover the file you’re looking for on your Mac
+- Locate the file you’re looking for on your Mac

-This is a simple method, but there’s an app that lets you find a file path without doing anything extra.
-Path Finder is a finder replacement that has a series of modules you can drag onto its side menu to discover everything about an app and perform some specific functions.
+There’s an even simpler method — an app that lets you find a file path without opening any windows.
+Path Finder is a dual-pane Finder replacement that has a series of modules you can drag onto its side menu to automate your file management.

 How to copy the file path

-Understanding how to copy path in Mac Finder is a bit tricky, but don’t worry – we’ve got you covered!
-Here’s a step by step guide to surfacing and copying the file path for any file or folder in your Mac’s Finder app:
+Here’s how to surface and copy the file path for any file or folder in your Mac’s Finder app:

 - Open Finder on your Mac

-Now yo know how to get the path of a file in Mac!
-This copies to file path of the selected file to your clipboard, which you can then paste anywhere you like.
-It’s not the only way to find the filename for the folders and documents on your Mac, though.
-To discover file path Mac has a few other tricks.
+Now you know how to get the path of a file in Mac via the context menu!
+This copies the file path of the selected file to your clipboard, which you can then paste anywhere you like.

-Here’s how to get directory path in Mac to show you a file’s path name:
+Here’s how to get directory path in Mac to show a file’s path name: